Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces with everywhere good reduction over a quadratic field

 Finally, the rest of the examples of abelian surfaces with everywhere good reduction over a quadratic field have supersingular reduction at two.
-By the result by Matsumoto \cite[Theorem 1.2]{Matsumoto2023Supersingular2}, there must be a field extension over which the Kummer surface acquires good reduction at two, but unfortunately, his result does not allow us to explicitly compute what this extension is in examples.
+By Matsumoto's result \cite[Theorem 1.2]{Matsumoto2023Supersingular2}, there exists a field extension over which the Kummer surface acquires good reduction at two; however, his theorem does not provide a method to explicitly determine this extension in concrete examples.